idlab-discover/masters-robbe-haegeman/thesis_resources/findings/investigation_reconcile_percona_mongodb.md

 ### Kubebuilder book

-Looking at the reasons highlighted in ["Why should you use it (scheduled reconcilation) and why not?"](./configuration_schedule.md#why-should-you-use-it-and-why-not), we can not link the current operator to this group:
+Looking at the reasons highlighted in ["Why should you use it (scheduled reconciliation) and why not?"](./configuration_schedule.md#why-should-you-use-it-and-why-not), we can not link the current operator to this group:

 - **Observing External Systems:** the operator is heavily integrated and creates events for the proper situations
 - **Time-Based Operations:** only things that come to mind are certificate renewals or backups, but these wouldn't have to happen every 5s by default